 I was a web developer for over ten years, working on small brochure-like websites for individuals as well as enormous, complicated ones for corporations.
 For another decade before that I was a graphic designer.
 I designed both print and digital graphics, including website layout and design, corporate identity, logos and icons, marketing materials, etc.

-Any kind of professional writing, however, needs editing and your readers of your stories deserve developmental editing.
+Any kind of professional writing, however, needs editing and your readers of your stories deserve it too.
 You owe it to yourself to get the gist of web content and developmental editing.

 To quote a friend, I “sometimes always” love to read.
 (It is amazing how useful these two words are together.)
 I have always loved it, but, obviously, this statement is not entirely true since I did not learn to read until I was five or so.
 Secondly, there are different kinds of reading.
 Information is thrust upon us from every direction, from every media outlet—in school, at work, by society, etc., and thus, sometimes, I enjoy it not so much.
 When it is by choice, it is fiction all the way.